Dtcreation/Firmware-Molise-Wanhao/README.md

 ### Changelog

+#### 2.0

+- Upgrade to Marlin 2.0.8
+- Speed up Probe
+- BugFix Graphical Mode
+- BugFix Babystepping

 #### 1.4.0

 - First Release

 # Thanks

-Molise 1.4 firmware is provided to you by David TOUTON, [the awesome 3D printing community on Facebook](https://www.facebook.com/groups/molisefirmware), and of course we can't forget the team Marlin who spent countless days, nights and years building Marlin to where it is today.
+Molise 2.0 firmware is provided to you by David TOUTON, [the awesome 3D printing community on Facebook](https://www.facebook.com/groups/molisefirmware), and of course we can't forget the team Marlin who spent countless days, nights and years building Marlin to where it is today.